 International training missions in ultrasonography have been undertaken by medical students, residents, and fellows as well as faculty through the Ultrasound Division.
 Training sites include Santiago Atitlán in Guatemala, South Africa, Chile, and Rwanda.
-Since Dr. Trish Henwood is the Chairperson of the Board of PURE (http://www.ultrasound-rwanda.org/) in addition to her interest in global emergency medicine, it is anticipated that our activity in this field is likely to increase significantly.
+Dr. Dean has been working longitudinally with Dr. Trish Henwood, Chairperson of the Board of PURE (http://www.ultrasound-rwanda.org), in supporting global ultrasound activities abroad.
 In addition, A.J.
 Dean is the Treasurer of WINFOCUS and has been engaged in training programs organized by WINFOCUS in Italy, Spain, Scotland, England, India, Australia, China, and Brazil.
-Winfocus has ongoing projects in various locations particularly the State of Minas Gerais in Brazil.
+Winfocus has ongoing projects in various locations, particularly the State of Minas Gerais in Brazil.
 These programs are ongoing opportunities for volunteer activities for those trained in the ultrasound program at Penn at medical student, resident, or fellowship level.
 Nova Panebianco is the co-founder of globalsono.org; an upcoming website that will connect sonographers with international ultrasound training and research.